circle

 Gustavo Carvajal

-Continuity through generations in family businesses is what we strive for, but to achieve it, families must work hard to create the best possible governance.
-I have learned this from my own experience in my family business, and I want to share it with other families and learn from them, as I know from my job at LGA.
-I am passionate about seeing how we put governance structures, incredibly complex ones, to work for the benefit of the family business.
+Generational continuity in family businesses is our primary goal, but to achieve it, families must work hard to create solid and effective governance structures.
+I learned this from my own experience in my family business, and it is something I want to share with other entrepreneurial families while continuing to learn from them, as I have throughout my work at LGA.
+I am passionate about seeing how governance structures, in many cases incredibly complex, can be effectively put to work for the benefit, well-being, and sustainability of the family business.

-Gustavo was Ambassador of COLOMBIA in FRANCE and UNESCO in Paris.
-As ambassador, he was instrumental in the acceptance of the accession process of COLOMBIA to the OECD.
-At UNESCO, participated as President of the Committee of the World Heritage Session in Cambodia in June 2013.
-He was also concurrent Ambassador of Colombia to MONACO and ALGERIA.
+He was Ambassador of Colombia in France and UNESCO in Paris.
+As ambassador, he was instrumental in the acceptance of Colombia’s accession process to the OECD.
+At UNESCO, he participated as Chair of the Committee of the World Heritage Session in Cambodia in June 2013.
+He was also Concurrent Ambassador of Colombia to Monaco and Algeria.

-He holds a BA degree in Economics and Political Science from Adelphi University in Garden City, New York, and an MBA degree from BABSON College in Wellesley, Massachusetts.
-Has attended several executive-level courses at Stanford, Harvard and Northwestern.
+He holds a Bachelor’s Degree in Economics and Political Science from Adelphi University in Garden City, New York, and a Master’s Degree in Business Administration (MBA) from Babson College in Wellesley, Massachusetts.
+Furthermore, he has attended several executive-level courses at Stanford, Harvard, and Northwestern.

 Insights by Gustavo Carvajal